2-day training course covering Xilinx Ethernet connectivity solutions.

 - FPGA Design Experience

-- Completion of the Essentials of FPGA Design course or equivalent knowledge of Xilinx Vivado software implementation tools
+- Completion of the Designing FPGAs Using the Vivado Design Suite 1 course or equivalent knowledge of Xilinx Vivado software implementation tools

 - Basic understanding of microprocessors